-When you are looking to transfer money to Sri Lanka it's important that you calculate the total cost of your Malaysian Ringgit to Sri Lankan Rupee transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/LKR exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Sri Lankan Rupee exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/LKR interbank rate is 80.609.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Sri Lankan Rupee interbank rate is 69.0059.
 Whenever you compare fees for transferring money to Sri Lanka, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 80.609 LKR, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 83.0273 LKR.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 69.0059 LKR, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 71.07608 රු

 What is the fastest way to transfer money to Sri Lanka?